List of accidents and incidents involving military aircraft (1943–1944): 1944

-U.S. Army Lieutenant Phillip "Phee" Russell was attempting to land his Douglas A-26B-5-DT Invader, 43-22253, at the Portland-Westbrook Municipal Airport at 1645 hrs. this date.
-For reasons that were never fully determined, Russell lost control of the plane and crashed into a trailer park in a nearby neighborhood in South Portland, Maine.
-Two crew, and 19 people on the ground were killed and 20 people were injured – mostly women and children – making it the worst aviation accident in Maine history.
+South Portland A-26 Invader crash: Lieutenant Philip Russell was attempting to land his Douglas A-26B-5-DT Invader, 43-22253, at the Portland-Westbrook Municipal Airport in Maine at 1645 hours.
+In foggy conditions, Russell lost control of the plane and crashed into a trailer park in a nearby neighborhood in South Portland.
+Two crew and 17 people on the ground were killed, making it the deadliest aviation accident in Maine history.